Sustainability Along the Value Chain

 We want to ensure that we act in line with the applicable laws and uphold our responsibility to the environment and society with our comprehensive management and monitoring systems.
 Our Responsible Care Management System does this for environmental protection, health and safety.
 We meet our responsibilities with respect to international labor and social standards chiefly through three elements: the Compliance Program, close dialog with our stakeholders and the guideline on compliance with international labor norms, which applies Group-wide.

 We seek dialog with our stakeholders to discuss critical issues and, if necessary, develop solutions together.
-Through our societal engagement, we want to create a positive impact, particularly in the communities surrounding our sites and help solve global challenges.
+Through our societal engagement, we want to create a positive impact, particularly in the communities surrounding our sites, and help solve global challenges.

 We are involved in numerous sustainability initiatives to drive forward sustainability in general and, specifically, as this relates to our value chains.
 These include the World Business Council for Sustainable Development (WBCSD) as well as networks with thematic focus like the Alliance to End Plastic Waste (AEPW) or the Global Battery Alliance (GBA).
-In addition, we realize a wide range of projects – often together with partners – for example, to improve sustainability in the supply chain or to promote circularity in the economy.
+In addition, we realize a wide range of projects – often together with partners – for example, to improve sustainability in the supply chain or to promote a circular economy.